$3.5 Million Seattlement

 How Can You Prove Negligence In A Semi-Truck Accident Case?

+Before diving into the case, it is important to understand what elements of the case need to be proven in order to prove liability.
 When you determine fault in an accident involving a truck accident case, you will likely need to prove the following elements:

 • A duty of care was owed by the negligent party